BIKEPACKING KYRGYZSTAN

 • A traverse of the Chon-Alai Valley, followed by an ascent and descent to Achyk-Tash little plateau and the mountaineering camps.
 The vast, dry, windswept Chon-Alai Valley lies between the Celestial Mountains and Pamirs, offering mesmerizing views of the massive ice formations cascading down the northern slopes of the Kyrgyz Pamirs.

-• Tulpar-Kul Lake, surrounded by hundreds of small lakes scattered across the Achyk-Tash Plateau of Kyrgyz Pamirs.
+• Tulpar-Kul Lake, nestled amidst hundreds of smaller lakes, lies scattered across the Achyk-Tash Plateau in the Kyrgyz Pamirs.

 Gallery